ogerardin/Pebble-LuxParking/README.md

 * Display a green/red bar to visualize occupancy (like on VdL's web page)
 * Display RSS timestamp
 * Avoid redrawing all items each time an item is added
-* Cache parking list in the JS tier
 * Auto-refresh parking data
 * Display heading with current time / battery / ...
 * Sort parkings (by what?)